Code of Ethics

 While working under Common Ground’s Ethical Code of Conduct, the staff, consultants and contractual employees must be conscientious, committed, and honest in their work and all duties related to their respective jobs within the organization.
 In addition, Common Ground employees are expected to comply with the ethical codes of conduct outlined by their respective licensing or certifying boards.

+- Human Resources.
 Common Ground strives to recruit, manage, develop and retain employees who meet the needs of the individuals served and contribute to the accomplishment of Common Ground’s mission.
 In doing so we strive to ensure compliance with Equal Employment Opportunity and Workforce Diversity guidelines and encourage hiring of qualified candidates who reflect the diversity of the community and population served.
 The Board of Trustees and staff of Common Ground will not discriminate against any person in recruitment, examination, appointment, training, promotion, retention, or any other personnel action based on actual or perceived race, color, religion, national origin, sex, gender identity, sexual orientation, age, language, marital status, familial status, disability, political affiliation, religion, and receipt of public assistance or other factors which cannot be lawfully used as the basis for employment decisions

+- Contractual Relationships.
 As part of standard business practices, Common Ground may enter into contractual arrangements for appropriate goods or services.
 The following guidelines will be adhered to:

 Contracts will be executed by the President & CEO or designee and the contracting party; each legally qualified to commit the contracting entity to a binding contract.